 - [6] What is the correct assessment of value?
-The following specific issues were addressed: - Is the subject property equitably assessed?
-The subject should be assessed using the Income Approach similar to other freestanding retail properties in NE Calgary. - What is the correct rental rate to use in the Income Approach calculation? - 3.
+The Complainant only disputed the following: - Is the subject property equitably assessed?
+The subject should be assessed using the Income Approach similar to other freestanding retail properties in NE Calgary. - 2.
+What is the correct rental rate to use in the Income Approach calculation? - 3.
 What is the correct capitalization rate to use in the Income Approach calculation? - 4.
 Does the 2013 assessment reflect the market value?

-Complainant's Requested Value:
+Complainant's Requested Value: \$1,070,000